Pantabangan: During the Marcos dictatorship

+Construction of Pantabangan dam

 In May 1966, Congress passed the Upper Pampanga River Project Act (Republic Act No. 5499), authorizing construction of the Pantabangan Dam and its appurtenant structures.
 The groundbreaking ceremony led by President Ferdinand Marcos took place on June 11, 1971, and the project was finally completed in August 1974.

 The construction of the dam had great economic and social impact on the lives of Pantabangeños.
 About 8100 ha of productive farmland and the town center (East and West Poblacion) along with seven outlying barangays (Villarica, Liberty, Cadaclan, San Juan, Napon-Napon, Marikit and Conversion) were submerged under the new lake.
 Residents were relocated to higher ground overlooking the vast reservoir, which became the new Pantabangan town center.
 Before the expansion of the dam through the Casecnan Project in the 1990s, the belfry of the 18th-century church resurfaced from the dam's summer low water level.
 During a drought in 1983, some areas of the old town emerged.

 The Pantabangan Dam is claimed to be the second largest dam in Asia, and supplies the irrigation requirements for about 77000 ha of agricultural lands in Central Luzon.
 Its power station generates 112 megawatts of hydroelectric power.

+Contemporary history

 In February 1996, President Fidel V. Ramos led the groundbreaking ceremony of the Casecnan Transbasin Project, a 27 km tunnel from the Casecnan River in Nueva Vizcaya to a terminal point at the Pantabangan Reservoir and was commissioned on December 11, 2001.
 The project aims to augment the capacity of the dam to irrigate an additional 50000 ha of agricultural land and generate an additional 140 megawatts of hydroelectric power for the Luzon grid.

 The present Pantabangan town has 14 barangays and a total land area of about 41,735 hectares.
 The succeeding years since its relocation saw its progress from a fifth-class municipality in 1975, then to a fourth-class, then to a Municipality in 2006 and finally, in July 2008, pursuant to Section 2 of the Department of Finance Order No. 23-08, Pantabangan was reclassified as First-Class Municipality.
-It is notably the only town in the Philippines with three hydroelectric plants insides its territory.
+It is notably the only town in the Philippines with three hydroelectric plants inside its territory.